 About Janice Tzuling Chik

-Janice Tzuling Chik, also known as Janice Chik Breidenbach, is Assistant Professor of Philosophy at Ave Maria University and Associate Member of the Aquinas Institute, Blackfriars Hall at the University of Oxford.
-She was a Visiting Research Scholar at Blackfriars Hall, Oxford, in 2017.
-She earned an AB at Princeton University, with Certificates in the Woodrow Wilson School of Public and International Affairs, as well as in Musical Performance.
+Janice Tzuling Chik, also known as Janice Chik Breidenbach, is Assistant Professor of Philosophy at Ave Maria University and Associate Member of the Aquinas Institute, Blackfriars Hall at the University of Oxford, where she is also a Visiting Research Scholar (in 2017 and 2019).
+Beginning in July 2019, she is the John and Daria Barry Foundation Fellow at University of Pennsylvania.
+She earned an AB at Princeton University, with degrees in the Woodrow Wilson School of Public and International Affairs and Musical Performance.
 She holds an MA in Philosophy at the University of Texas at Austin, where she was a Darrell K. Royal Fellow in Ethics and American Society, and a PhD Fellow in the Law and Philosophy Program.
-She earned a PhD in Philosophy at the University of St Andrews, UK, where she was the Scottish Overseas Research Award Scholar from 2010-2013.
+She earned her doctorate in Philosophy at the University of St Andrews, UK, where she was the Scottish Overseas Research Award Scholar from 2010-2013.

 Her academic and professional advisors include Sarah Broadie (St Andrews), John Haldane (St Andrews), Robert Koons (UT-Austin), and Stephen Brock (Santa Croce).
 Other influential mentors and professors have included Gideon Rosen (Princeton), Beatrice Longuenesse (NYU), Al Martinich (UT-Austin), Ben Morison (Princeton), Dale Jamieson (NYU), and Alex Mourelatos (UT-Austin).